Grey's Anatomy: Casting

 On January 17, 2018, it was announced by ABC that Ellen Pompeo's contract had been renewed through Season 16.
-Not only did the contract renewal insure that Pompeo will return as Meredith Grey, but it made her a producer of Grey's Anatomy and a co-executive producer of Station 19.
+Not only did the contract renewal ensure that Pompeo would return as Meredith Grey, but it made her a producer of Grey's Anatomy and a co-executive producer of Station 19.
 The deal made Pompeo the highest-paid actress currently on a dramatic TV series, with her making $575,000 per episode and over $20 million yearly.
 On March 8, 2018, it was announced that series regulars Jessica Capshaw and Sarah Drew would not be returning for Season 15 after executive producers decided to let them go.
 In May 2018, it was confirmed that Kim Raver, who made returning guest appearances in Season 14, would once again become a series regular, beginning with season 15.
 In January 2020, Justin Chambers announced that he had departed the series to pursue more diverse career opportunities and that his final episode had aired on November 14, 2019.
 In March 2021, Giacomo Gianniotti departed the series after wanting to pursue new things such as directing.
 In May 2021, Jesse Williams and Greg Germann both left the main cast, although Germann is expected to remain on the show in a guest capacity.
 In September 2021, it was announced that Kate Walsh would be returning as Addison Montgomery for multiple episodes in season 18.
 In July 2022, it was announced that Alexis Floyd, Niko Terho, Adelaide Kane, Midori Francis and Harry Shum Jr. joined the cast as series regular for the nineteenth season.
 In August 2022, it was announced that Ellen Pompeo will appear in only eight episodes of the upcoming nineteenth season, but that she will continue to narrate the episodes and will remain an executive producer.
 In May 2024, it was announced that Jake Borelli will leave the series in season 21, along with Midori Francis.
 In June 2024, it was announced that Jason George would be reupped to a series regular after appearing in a recurring capacity since the series' fifteenth season due to appearing on Station 19.
 In August 2024, it was announced that Michael Thomas Grant will recur as new hospital chaplain James.